 A hematoma of the girl’s spinal cord was eventually diagnosed.
 The plaintiffs allege that timely treatment could have avoided the permanent paralysis with which the child now lives.
 They seek a trial by jury and recovery of damages deemed appropriate under state law, along with the costs of the litigation.

-Medical malpractice lawsuits are complicated to navigate.
+Medical malpractice lawsuits in Houston are complicated to navigate.
 Successful litigation typically requires the services of an experienced Texas medical malpractice attorney.
 A lawyer may have easier access to documented information required to establish proof of hospital negligence.
 Legal counsel can advocate on behalf of the client during negotiations; if the case goes to court, the attorney will fight to protect the rights of the client and seek a monetary judgment to provide for the needs of the victim.
 In a case such as this one, the focus will be on achieving a judgment that will allow adequate care for the remainder of the child’s life.